jjrodcast/Notebook-Algorithms/README.md

 # Notebook-Algorithms
-This is my personal notebook with very useful algorithms that I use for competitive programming.
+This is my personal notebook with very useful algorithms that I use for competitive programming and just for fun.
+I hope you find this algorithms very intuitives.